Looking at the World at Low Power

 10. Architecture Matters

-For me, the larger lesson is that architecture matters.
+For me, the larger lesson is simple:

 In civilizations, institutions often outlive the people who build them.